-As at September 30, 2011, the Company's financial instruments consist of cash and cash equivalents, accounts payable and amount due to related parties.
-The fair values of these financial instruments approximates the carrying value because of the short-term nature of these instruments.
+As at March 31, 2012, the Company's financial instruments consist of cash and cash equivalents, accounts payable and amount due to related parties.
+The fair value of these financial instruments approximates the carrying value because of the short-term nature of these instruments.